6 Tiny Things You Must Know To Make Marriage Counseling Work

 5. Certain factors help marriage counseling have a better outcome

 Marriage counseling works best when the couple comes in early when problems are beginning to arise and not waiting too long.
 It's also most successful when there is still a lot of love, hope for the relationship, and motivation for treatment, despite the distress they may be experiencing.
 It also works best when each partner remains open to the other's point of view in session and doesn't get defensive.
-The couple should also be willing to follow the guidance the therapist is providing.
+The couple should also be willing to follow the therapist's guidance.
 Both should be in agreement on the choice of therapist that you feel comfortable with.

 RELATED: 3 Tiny Signs That Signal It's Time For Couples Therapy